LoganMills1714/GLBF/README.md

 # CuBF
-A project that will likely take many years, and countless hours but regarless, it must be done
+A project that will likely take many years, and countless hours but regardless, it must be done